heptarch/heptarch.github.io/drafts/demon.md

 infinitely beneath the notice of Ellen Watson, who, 200 yards directly below the stationmaster's rum, gazes with rapture at the fragile and impossible shape before her.
-Induction coils hum, and a hundred electromagnets, scattered across London and girding their halocarbon alembics, sing a great shadow into being.
+Induction coils hum, and a hundred electromagnets, girding their halocarbon alembics and scattered across
+London, sing a great shadow into being.

 So, Ellen thinks, this is how you summon a demon.